easonycliu/MPSCSpecExecProject/README.md

 In the second block, the number to look at is:

 - `Calculate time: <ms> milliseconds` — wall-clock for the CKKS kernel itself.
 This is *the* number to report for Osprey-on-CKKS performance.

-## License

-Osprey is distributed under the **GNU Lesser General Public License, version 3** — see `osprey/COPYING` and `osprey/COPYING.LESSER`.
-Vendored third-party components retain their own licenses; consult their respective subdirectories.